Medical Editor: John P. Cunha, DO, FACOEP

 Our Seasonale (levonorgestrel, ethinyl estradiol) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-- nausea, stomach pain, low fever, loss of appetite, dark urine, jaundice (yellowing of the skin or eyes);
+- liver problems--loss of appetite, upper stomach pain, tiredness, fever, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);

 - changes in weight or appetite;

 - changes in your menstrual periods, decreased sex drive.

 Read the entire detailed patient monograph for Seasonale (Levonorgestrel, Ethinyl Estradiol)

 The following serious adverse reactions with the use of COCs are discussed elsewhere in the labeling:

 - Serious cardiovascular events and stroke [see BOXED WARNING and WARNINGS AND PRECAUTIONS]